Justine Cassell: Career

 Cassell's early work involved verbal and nonverbal aspects of human communication, into which she began introducing computational systems in order to deconstruct the linguistic and nonverbal communication to allow machines to interact with humans.
 Randal Bryant, Dean of Carnegie Mellon's School of Computer Science, commented on her appointment to the directorship of the Human Computer Interaction Institute that she would "expand the horizons of the institute."
 The Institute studies how people communicate with and through technology.
+Cassell is credited with developing the Embodied Conversational Agent (ECA), the first conversational agent with a body: an animated human figure that integrates gesture, facial expression and intonation to interact with people.
+Subsequently, she developed a "virtual child," that has helped children with autism develop advanced social skills in ways that in some respects surpassed those taught by association with real children or teachers.

+In other work, Cassell directed the first international online community for young people in 1998.
+Called the Junior Summit, it gathered more than 3000 young people aged 10 to 16, from 139 different countries.
+Cassell has opined that "The Internet is not diminishing community activity, but simply transferring it to online communities.
+Young people who use them are getting just as much practice in leadership and social skills and community involvement as they did before the Internet."
+Cassell has commented frequently in media on topics related to children and technology.

-Cassell has done work on "animated conversation," designing a human figure animation that integrates gesture, intonation, and facial expression.
-She helped design a web-based storytelling system called "Renga, the Cyberstory" to help draw girls into new technology.
+In parallel, Cassell has carried out research on girls and women in technology.
+She designed a web-based storytelling system called "Renga, the Cyberstory" to help draw girls into new technology.
 During 1994-1995 she designed and coordinated workshops on survival skills for women in academia at the University of Pennsylvania and the Linguistic Society of America Summer Institute in Linguistics.
 She also has worked on research into what constitutes a "normal" career path in linguistics for women.

-A New York Times reviewer described the book From Barbie to Mortal Kombat: Gender and Computer Games (written with Henry Jenkins) as an "academic anthology about what women, or rather girls, want from computer games."
-He writes that they "wisely" ask "why there have to be 'girl games' at all.
-After all, many games with tremendous appeal to women have no gender affiliation."
-She has commented frequently in media on topics related to girls and children and toys and technology.

-Cassell has opined that "The Internet is not diminishing community activity, but simply transferring it to online communities.
-Young people who use them are getting just as much practice in leadership and social skills and community involvement as they did before the Internet."

-Commenting on why women were not more involved in computing careers, Cassell has commented that the creation of girls' games had not eliminated "the sense among both boys and girls that computers were 'boys' toys' and that true girls didn't play with computers."
-Additionally, she has written that women do not want to be identified as a "nerd" or "geek."

-Cassell is credited with developing the Embodied Conversational Agent (ECA), a virtual human which can interact with humans using language and gestures.
-The "virtual child" she created has helped children with autism develop advanced social skills not taught by association with real children or teachers.